microsoft/Quantum/samples/machine-learning/half-moons/README.md

 ## Prerequisites

 - The Microsoft [Quantum Development Kit](https://docs.microsoft.com/quantum/install-guide/).
-- To run the Python version you also will need to install the python libraries `numpy` and `matplotlib`.
+- To run the Python version you also will need to install the Python libraries `numpy` and `matplotlib`.
 You can install them from the command line by typing `pip install <library name>`.

 ## Running the Sample